iron-software/IronPDF-for-Java/README.md

 ## Using IronPDF

-### Define IronPDF for Java Dependency
+### Define IronPDF as a Java Dependency

-define IronPDF dependency in your pom.xml as follows:
+To define IronPDF as a dependency, please add the following excerpt to your pom.xml:

 ```xml
 <dependencies>